LukeStanislawski/Medilanac/README.md

 ## Running the software

+**Prerequisites**

+Please ensure that your blockchain directory is empty.
+The default blockchain directory is `data/blockchain`, however this can be changed in the config.

+**1. Adjust Parameters**

+All parameters for the simulation can be adjusted by changing the values in `utils/config.py`, or they can be left as the default values.
+The config parameters are validated when the software initiates.

 **1. Running the exchange:**

 First we need to launch the exchange, a simple web server that will run locally on your machine allowing different miners to exchange chunks of their blocks.